ShreyasK2411/Loan_Prediction/readme.md

 # Loan Prediction using Machine Learning,ETL(using pyspark) and Big Data Technologies
+## Snapshots of the deployment on EC2 instance

 *steps for running the project*
 ## Step 1: Commands for setting up docker and git
 ```bash